Do you have any questions or concerns? Contact Katie Buhts at 502-767-7974 or [email protected] for assistance!

 New Residents.

-Paulette Bryant stated that at this time, the home at 13408 Apple Tree is still uninhabited.
-The renovation
+Paulette Bryant stated that at this time, the home at 13408 Apple Tree is still uninhabited but there has been movement and landscaping taking place.
+On Saturday, she was able to welcome Andrew and Olivia Page to 13206 Creekview Road.

 Other Old Business